The Affect Schools Have on Home Values

 - Checking online sites for statistics on test scores, the curriculum offered, the rate of attending higher education, etc.

-- Going in and visiting the school yourself.
-Speaking to the head of education and other department heads is a good move.
+- You should visit the school yourself and speak to the head of education and other department heads.

 - Talk to the real estate agent you are working with.
 A good buyer’s agent should have at least a general understanding of what schools are considered top-notch and less desirable.

-- Talk to parents who have kids in the school system already.
+- Talk to parents who have children in the school system already.
 Speaking to a parent is a good idea because they already have children who are participating daily.
-A parent generally can get some clue as to how the teachers are for delivering a good education.
+A parent can generally get some clue as to how the teachers are for delivering a good education.

 Other Statistics Worth Looking at Include: